cnguy/kayn/README.md

 ```

 ## Ugly
-*May 5*: I'm actually in the process of adding a bunch of the functions I described below.
+**May 5: I'm actually in the process of adding a bunch of the functions I described below.
 Summoner, Runes, and Masteries have these type of functions now.
-I'm working on Static currently!
+I'm working on Static currently!**

 Some people might disagree with how I formed my functions.